d-language-server/dls/README.md

     }
     ```

-DLS should work with other editors, but it may have some quirks.
+DLS should work with other editors, although your mileage may vary since it's moslty tested on the ones above.
 If it's not working with your editor of choice, [submit an issue](https://github.com/d-language-server/dls/issues/new)!

 ## Installing

 You can run `dub fetch dls` and then `dub run dls:bootstrap` to install dls.
-The second command will output a path that will always point to the latest DLS executable.
+The second command will output a path that will point to the DLS executable.
 DLS will automatically update itself whenever a new version is out.

 ## Client side configuration